forceedge01/behat-fail-aid/README.md

 ### hostDirectory (string):
 If running against a VM or container, you can set this path to the screenshots directory on the host machine.
 The screenshots will be produced the same, the output will be for your host machine instead.

+### HostUrl (string):
+If running on a remote environment it may be that the failures are available on a url.

 siteFilters option:
 --------------------